Built With Players, Not For Investors

 Yes.
 Pirate Royalty is free to play in Early Access.

-No. Combat is built to feel snappy.
-The instant you press a button, your hit, dodge, or ability fires on screen — no half-second wait, no rubber-banding, no skills eating your input during a boss fight.
-Built on Unreal Engine 5 with Gameplay Ability System client prediction.
+No. Combat is built to feel instant.
+The moment you press a button, your hit, dodge, or ability fires on screen — no half-second wait, no rubber-banding, no skills eating your input during a boss fight.

 Early Access is live and the players on Discord are already shaping what this game becomes.
-Register at the port, follow the trail of the missing Archivist, and tell us what works and what doesn't while we're still in time to fix it.
+Roll a character in Argent City, take your first quests, and tell us what works and what doesn't while we're still in time to fix it.

 Send Us FeedbackJoin The Community